-Results of Vickers Microhardness tests are summarized in Figure 9.
-Hardness of M1 and M2 samples is around 40 HV before thermal cycles and then decreases to 35 HV on average.
+Results of Vickers Microhardness tests are summarized in Figure 9, Hardness of M1 and M2 samples is around 40 HV before thermal cycles and then decreases to 35 HV on average.
 Considering the higher standard deviation after cycles, the reduction is even less significant.
 M3 sample show a higher hardness (~54 HV), which is almost constant after cycles.
-Indentation diagonal size and area of corresponding indentations, computed according to standards [22], are reported in Table 5.
-Comparing these values with mean size and area of Sn particles, it is evident that indentations are significantly bigger than regions inside the material.
+The average size of the indentation (i.e. arithmetic mean, in millimetres, of the two diagonal lengths d_1 and d_2 of the indentation) and area of corresponding indentations, computed from the definition of Vickers hardness according to the standard EN ISO 6507-1:2018 [25], are reported in Table 3, Comparing these values with mean size and area of Sn particles, it is evident that indentations are significantly bigger than regions inside the material.
 Therefore, each hardness measurement generally depends on more than one phase.